someguynamedjosh/scarlet/design/spec.md

 # way to handle the case `true FROM
 # (hash = expected)`
 expr FROM source
-# When source is a struct, sugar for...
+# When source is a pair, sugar for...
-expr IS_POPULATED_STRUCT
-    AND expr.LABEL = source.LABEL
+expr.IS_PAIR
-    AND expr.0 FROM source.0
+    AND expr.LEFT FROM source.LEFT
-    AND expr.REST FROM source.REST
+    AND expr.RIGHT FROM source.RIGHT
 # When source is a variable, sugar
 # for... (in other words, sugar for if
 # expr matches source's invariants)